justin-john/elet/docs/home.md

     templateEngine: 'swig', // [REQUIRED] - 'jade' or 'ejs' can be used.
 No Defaults settings
     controllerDir: __dirname + '/controller', // [OPTIONAL] - Declare controller directory, defaults to "/controller"
     viewDir: __dirname + '/view', // [OPTIONAL] - Declare view directory, defaults to "/view"
+    webrootDir: __dirname + '/webroot', // [OPTIONAL] - Declare webroot directory, defaults to "/webroot"
     viewExtension: 'html' // [OPTIONAL] - Must set this property in order to use html extension in view files instead of 'swig' or 'ejs' extension.
     errorFilePath: __dirname + '/view/error.html', // [OPTIONAL] - Declare a custom error html file to override default error content
     debugMode: true // [OPTIONAL] - Errors and waring are logged, defaults to false });
 ```

+* Template Engine: This will set default javascript templating engine.
+Currently elet supports swig, jade and ejs.
+* Controller Directory: Set path for controller directory using this property.
+* View Directory: Set path for view directory using this property.
+* Webroot Directory: The webroot folder path is set using this property.
+Folder here used to holding places for
+ CSS stylesheets, images, JavaScript files etc. All files in this folder can be publicly accessed.
+* View Extension: Used to set view directory files file extensions.
+So `injex.swig` will be created as `index.html`.
+* Error File Path: Declare a custom error html file path to override default error content in elet.
+* Debug Mode: Errors and waring are logged, defaults to false.

 Above configs can used before elet initialisation.

 ### Accessing request parameters